 Though it might seem odd to you at first bite, the bread and coconut balance out the smoked fish flavor for a nutritious and hearty breakfast.

 Traditionally, masroshi is served as a snack.
 It’s perfect for when you’re out and about exploring the islands.
-If you want to eat it the local way, order a cup of tea on the side.
+Order a cup of tea on the side if you want to eat it the local way.

-While the Maldives tend to be hot all year-round, with temperatures staying around 30°C (86°F), every place has to have some rain in order to thrive.
+While the Maldives tend to be hot all year-round, with temperatures staying around 30°C, every place has to have some rain to thrive.

-The fragrant yet simple fish soup has a clear tuna broth, but variations may feature dry chiles, onions, garlic, curry leaves, or other spices.
-Though the soup is thin, it’s served with rice, making it a hearty but not heavy meal.
+The fragrant yet simple fish soup has a clear broth with chunks of skipjack or yellowfin tuna.
+Variations may feature dry chiles, onions, garlic, curry leaves, ginger, or other spices.

 As a traditional curry of Maldivian cuisine, mas riha features three staple ingredients of food originating from the Maldives — tuna, coconut, and starch.